junxit/us-congress-code/title-10/chapter-47/sec-921b.md

 section: 921b
 ---

 # § 921b.
 Art.
-121b]
+121b.
+False pretenses to obtain services

+Any person subject to this chapter who, with intent to defraud, knowingly uses false pretenses to obtain services shall be punished as a court-martial may direct.

+## Source credit

+(Added Pub.
+L. 114–328, div.
+E, title LX, § 5433, Dec.
+23, 2016, 130 Stat.
+2951.)

 ## Notes

-### Codification
+### Effective Date

-For text of new section 921b as enacted by Pub.
-L. 114–328, see Amendment of Analysis and Subchapter note set out preceding section 877 of this title.
+Section effective on Jan.
+1, 2019, as designated by the President, with implementing regulations and provisions relating to applicability to various situations, see section 5542 of Pub.
+L. 114–328 and Ex.
+Ord.
+No. 13825, set out as notes under section 801 of this title.